mconcrete/toolshed-front/README.md

 3. Copy the .env.example file and fill in with your credentials

-4.In order to run the application, type the following command
+4. In order to run the application, type the following command
 ```
 npm run dev
 ```